nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <a name="find"></a>
 #### 5.1.4 Locating students by their attributes: `find`

-Finds students by names, student ID, module or tutorial, by checking if respective attribute contains any of the given keywords.
+Find students by name, student ID, module or tutorial, by checking if respective criteria contains any of the given keywords.

 Format: `find [n/NAME] [i/STUDENT_ID] [m/MODULE] [tut/TUTORIAL]`